 Here are a few tips if you’ve got a trip planned to Japan and would like to practice terms to convey your enthusiasm for the delicious meals you’re sure to experience, After your first bite, use the term “umai” to express how delicious that first bite was.
 As you continue to eat, use the term “oishii” frequently to convey with alacrity that the food you’re eating is fantastic.
 Because it’s considered good manners in Japanese culture not only to finish every single morsel on your plate but to ask for a second serving, the phrase “okawari” will come in handy.
 And to make it even more polite, postface the term with “kudasai” which means “please.”

 In all fairness, Kitsune isn’t so much a Japanese eatery as it is an Asian-inspired slash fusion restaurant with a menu showcasing elements of Korean, Thai, Japanese, Hawaiian, China, Southeast Asia and even New Mexican cuisines.
 It’s not a sweeping menu, listing fewer than twenty items in three categories: Shareables, Rice Dishes and Sides.
 That’s just a few items more than Kitsune offered when it was a successful and highly popular food truck.
+Chef-owners Thomas Groff and Tony Chiado are admittedly “culinary school drop-outs” but you wouldn’t know that by the sophistication, innovation and deliciousness of their cuisine.
+This dynamic duo basically takes flavors they like and morph them into foods everyone will enjoy.
+They create their own sauces which just might transport you to New York City or some other metropolitan area with a large Asian population.

 In July, 2021, Kitsune launched a brick-and-mortar restaurant near the Romero Street entrance to Albuquerque’s Old Town.
 Kitsune sits in a very familiar location–the former home of the controversial Candy Lady where it shares space with the Taproom at Old Town.
 Prefacing the restaurant’s entrance is a small patio from where you can watch tourists and locals alike vie for a parking spot.
 There’s a larger patio in back of the rather austere, almost minimalist dining room.

 Not long after Kitsune’s brick-and-mortar launch it received a three-and-a-half star rating from the Albuquerque Journal.
 Shortly thereafter Kristin Satterlee also waxed eloquent about Kitsune on her fabulous blog Unfussy Epicure.
 Though we never managed to visit Kitsune in its food truck instantiation, the two reviews clearly told us we had missed a pretty special dining experience.
 It didn’t take long before the designation “special” was validated in our eyes.
+If you tuned in to the Food Network’s Diners, Drive-Ins and Dives on Friday, February 25th, 2022, and hadn’t already been familiar with the Albuquerque Asian inspired fusion restaurant named Kitsune, you probably got the impression from Guy Fieri’s lavish praise that Kitsune is a long-time resident of Flavortown.
+In truth, Kitsune went from food truck to brick and mortar restaurant to an appearance on Triple D in a span of less than three years.
+In the restaurant world that’s warp speed.
+Fieri fell in love with Kitsune’s inventive pork belly bowl and jackfruit burrito, rating the latter 9.5 out of 10.
+He recommended Kitsune bottle its absolutely delightful Kitsune sauce and just couldn’t get enough of the inventive cuisine that titillated his taste buds.

 As we perused the menu, we enjoyed Gosling Ginger Beer, a “barely” alcoholic beverage with which we fell in love during our week in Salt Lake City in August, 2021.
 Alternatively, we could have had something more “adult” from the mixed drinks side of the laminated menu, but it was the other side in which we were interested.
 That’s where the very compelling food menu lives.
 Like we did, you’ll probably deliberate for a good long while before deciding what to order.
 It all sounds so good.